k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 <p>
 Start the Batch process and sync all LU instances:

-- DC, specify the DC name to force the Batch process in the specified DC.
-This can also be defined in the Affinity parameter:
+- DC, specifies the DC name to force the Batch process in the specified DC.
-  - AFFINITY, list of nodes and DCs to be involved in the Batch process command.
+- AFFINITY, list of nodes and DCs to be used during the Batch process execution.
 - JOB_AFFINITY, affinity for the Batch process Job.
 - ASYNC, defines whether the Batch process should run in a sync or async mode.
 Default is False.
 - GENERATE_ENTITIES_FIRST, if set to True, generate all entities before processing them.
-- FABRIC_COMMAND, Fabric command executed by the Batch process which can be any command that includes a '?' that represents an Entity ID.
+- FABRIC_COMMAND, Fabric command to be executed by the Batch process which can be any command that includes a '?' to represent a singular Entity ID.

 The following commands must be set:
   - Migration, "sync_instance <LUT>.?"